 As mentioned, OSHA is tasked with ensuring worker safety.
 But not all workplaces in the US are under its jurisdiction.
 For now, OSHA only covers:

 This includes almost all private sector workers in all 50 states, the District of Columbia, and other US jurisdictions.
 They are under either the Federal OSHA or an OSHA-approved state program.

 2. Federal Government Workers

-All federal government agencies are under OSHA jurisdiction.
-And even though it cannot penalize these agencies, they do monitor them and respond to workers’ complaints.
+All federal government agencies also have to comply with OSHA standards.
+And even though it cannot penalize these agencies, they do monitor them and respond to worker complaints.